Skoda Kodiaq review - MPG, CO2 and running costs

 The Skoda Kodiaq isn’t just one of the cheapest seven-seaters to buy, it should also prove to be one of the most cost effective to run.
 Flagship variants are thirstier and can get expensive, but even these offer a good level of economy for a car of this size and weight.

-The most efficient engine choice is the 2.0-litre 148bhp diesel in conjunction with front wheel drive and a DSG automatic: in SE trim and with seven seats fitted average fuel consumption is 42.2 to 47.1mpg, while CO2 emissions sit at 133g/km.
+The most efficient engine choice is the 2.0-litre 148bhp diesel in conjunction with front wheel drive and a DSG automatic: in SE trim and with seven seats fitted, the claimed maximum fuel consumption (on the combined cycle) is 52mpg, with CO2 emissions from 141g/km.

-Note that these figures will worsen slightly as you make your way up through the trim range, as weight and wheel size increase.
-Adding four-wheel drive also affects economy and emissions, but opting for a manual gearbox here can lessen the blow for the former if not the latter.
+It's worth noting that these figures will worsen slightly as you make your way up through the trim range, as weight and wheel size increase.
+Adding four-wheel drive also affects economy and emissions.

 Insurance groups for the Kodiaq make it look considerably cheaper than the competition.
 The base 1.5-litre petrols start from group 15 – the same as the most basic Nissan X-Trail models.
-Even the top-spec 2.0 TDI 190 slips in at group 25.
-That should mean decent savings, particularly for younger buyers.
-The vRS sits in group 29.
+Even the top-spec 197bhp 2.0 TDI slips in at group 27.

 Residual values for the Kodiaq are reasonable and on a par with similar SUVs, but aren't particularly spectacular.
-Expect values in the 43-55 per cent range after three years of ownership, with the diesel SE L models offering the best value and the 1.5 TSI petrols trailing at the back of the pack.
+Expect values in the 40% range after three years of ownership, with the diesel 4x4 SE-spec versions offering the best value.

 In this review

-- 3MPG, CO2 and Running Costs - currently readingThe Kodiaq is capable of over 47mpg, making it one of the more frugal seven-seat SUVs.
-Insurance costs are impressively low, too
+- 3MPG, CO2 and Running Costs - currently readingThe Kodiaq is capable of over 50mpg, making it an even more attractive seven-seater SUV

 - 4Interior, design and technologyThe Kodiaq’s cabin is typical Skoda: Solidly built, easy to operate and versatile.
 It looks smart on the outside, too